-The program will run June – August for Summer 2018.
-40 hours per week will be devoted to a study currently being conducted at CAMP, with approximately five hours per week spent on research team meetings, research program seminars, and educational seminars.
+The program will run from June 2019 to August 2019.
+Interns will be asked to devote 40 hours per week to ongoing CAMP studies, research team meetings, research program seminars, and educational presentations.
 Interns will work with the manager to set their weekly schedules.

-For more information about the Exceptional Student Program, please see the Frequently Asked Questions below.
-If your questions are not addressed, please contact CAMP@luriechildrens.org.
+For more information about the Exceptional Student Program, please see the Frequently Asked Questions.
+If your question is not addressed below, please contact CAMP@LurieChildrens.org or 312.227.3300.

 Frequently Asked Questions

 What does the application and selection process entail?
-Please provide a cover letter and a resume/curriculum vitae that describes your academic coursework, research experience, volunteer and/or work experience, and your future goals.
-The selection process includes a half-hour phone interview with a member of the research team.
+Application to this program requires an up-to-date resume/curriculum vitae (CV) and a cover letter.
+Your resume/CV and cover letter should include details about your academic coursework, research experience, volunteer and/or work experience, future goals and your specific interests in our program.
+The selection process may include a half-hour phone interview with a member of the research team.
 Final decisions on applicant selection will be made on a rolling basis.
-Please send completed applications to CAMP@luriechildrens.org.

 Can I check on my application status?
 You will receive a confirmation email when we have received your application materials.
 We will notify every applicant whether they have been accepted to the program or not.